 Refinancing is a good choice to help get a lower interest rate, particularly for private loans.
 Federal loans usually have a longer repayment period as well as some other benefits, so it’s something you’ll want to think hard about doing to your federal loans.
 See how much you’re really going to save before you jump in.

-The key to refinancing is paying more than the minimum payment.
+The key to refinancing student loans is paying more than the minimum payment.
 Though that sounds crazy, that’s how you fully take advantage of that lower interest rate and pay a lot less in the long run.

 Related: Refinancing Vs. Consolidation